 I love the fall and feel its energy distinctly in my own life.
 It’s a time where the warming, yang energy of summer dissipates and we transition into the more yin, cooler energy of the fall and winter.
 Summers being yang are supposed to be frenetic with travel and movement a priority.
 Winters being yin should be more slow and nourishing.
 Autumn is a time of transition when according to Chinese medicine we should begin to slow down and store energy for the winter months ahead.
 It’s a time to boost the immune system to ward of colds and flu and to switch from cooling summer foods to warming winter ones.

 The movement of autumn in Chinese philosophy is downward and this is reflected in the root vegetables that are available at this time.
-Unlike summer vegetables that get their energy by soaking up the sun’s rays, winter vegetable reach down into the ground to get their sustenance and we in turn are nourished and sustained when we eat them.
+Unlike summer vegetables that get their energy by soaking up the sun’s rays, winter vegetables reach down into the ground to get their sustenance and we in turn are nourished and sustained when we eat them.
 Also in season are tree fruits such as apples and pears which have used the summer sun to ripen.
-In Chinese medicine they are said to have stored the energy of the sun and that we benefit from this energy by eating them in the run up to winter.
+In Chinese medicine they are said to have stored the energy of the sun and that we benefit from this energy by eating them in the run-up to winter.

 Here is the advice we give our Yinova patients to help them enjoy the beautiful fall season.